If you want to take a photo but you have your hands full, use your iPhone photo timer.

 Haven’t tried it yet?
 We’ll teach you how to use this versatile tool it with these simple tips.

-When to Use the iPhone Camera Self Timer
+Using the Iphone Photo Timer: When to Utilize the Iphone Camera Self Timer

 One of the self-timer’s most popular uses is in portraiture.
 If you don’t like selfie sticks getting in the way of your shot, this is your best choice.